bpype/blender-studio-pipeline/docs/gentoo/user/installing-software.md

 # Manage Software

-There are two ways to install and uninstall software.
+There are two ways to install and uninstall software, **emerge** and **Discover**. **emerge** is a CLI (Command Line Interface) tool used to install & update software packages (often the latest versions) native to Gentoo Linux. **Discover** is a GUI (Graphical User Interface) package manager, which has many packages available in the form of "[flatpacks](https://flatpak.org/)" which are slower to install and may not be the latest version of the package unlike packages found via **emerge**. **Discover** should only be used if a package isn't available via **emerge**

-## Emerge
+## emerge

-emerge is the default package manager, use emerge to install, update, and generally maintain software packages on Gentoo. emerge should always be your first option when searching for software.
-To learn more: https://wiki.gentoo.org/wiki/Emerge
+**emerge** is the default package manager.
+Use **emerge** to install, update, and generally maintain software packages on Gentoo. **emerge** should always be your first option when searching for software.
+For in-depth information: https://wiki.gentoo.org/wiki/Emerge

 ### Open Terminal and Become Root

 ![Open Terminal from Taskbar](/media/user-guide/workstations/gentoo_workstation_open_terminal.mp4)

 1. From the Task Bar select the “KDE Logo” to open the Start Menu, and type “Terminal” in the search bar
-2. Become root via `su`
+2. Type in `su` and press Enter to become **root**.
+3. Enter the password and press Enter

+The line text turn red to indicate that you are now **root**.
+You must be **root** to make changes via **emerge**.

 ### Search & Install software via emerge

-**emerge** provides commands to install packages onto your system including any dependencies.
-You must be **root** to make changes via **emerge**. _In this example package name is **spotify**._
+**emerge** provides commands to install packages onto your system including any dependencies.  _In this example package name is **spotify**._

 1. [Open Terminal and Become Root](/gentoo/user/installing-software.md#open-terminal-and-become-root)
-2. Find avaliable packages using the `eix` for example: `eix spotify`
+2. Find avaliable packages using the `eix` command in the terminal.
+For example: `eix spotify`

+The search results will appear in the terminal like this:

 ```bash
 * gnome-extra/gnome-integration-spotify